platiagro/web-ui/README.md

   "dependencies": {
     "antd": "4.6.4",                                                      // design system library (wm) "axios": "^0.20.0",                                                   // request library
-    "istextorbinary": "^5.11.0",                                          // utility to check if a file name is text or binary
     "react": "^16.13.1",                                                  // react - ui spa framework
     "react-contextmenu": "^2.14.0",                                       // context menu utility for react "react-copy-to-clipboard": "^5.0.1",                                  // utility to copy to the clipboard in react